 ARCP FAQs

-As stated in the curriculum, to satisfy the ARCP panel you must have adequate evidence to show that you have demonstrated each of the Foundation Programme Capabilities (FPCs).
 For HLO 1, which covers clinical skills, you need evidence that you have done something to demonstrate each capability in the workplace, such as a mini-CEX or DOPS.
 This can be supported by evidence of demonstrating capabilities in simulation and by evidence of knowledge such as a CBD or online/f2f learning.

-There is no specific number of pieces of evidence although your e-portfolio will allow up to ten pieces of evidence for each FPC.
+There is no specific number of pieces of evidence, although your e-portfolio will allow up to ten pieces of evidence for each FPC.
 You can explain your choice of evidence in the summary narrative for each HLO.
 Remember, you need to demonstrate capabilities in managing mental as well as physical health.

 For HLOs 2 and 3, much of the evidence will come from TAB, reflection, clinical supervisor reports and the portfolio itself although you should consider using SLEs too including the LEADER tool and Developing the Clinical Teacher (DCT).
 Again, you should explain your choice of evidence using the summary narrative.
-Further information on curriculum mapping is on our Assessments page.

 If you are unsure, you should ask your ES for advice.

 The ARCP panel will primarily focus on reviewing the information you have mapped against the curriculum.
 If there is any information they feel is missing, or something they’d like to know more about, they may look further into your e-portfolio.
 It is important that you map key evidence, with a clear rationale, to your FPCs.
 However, it is also important that you do not over-map, as this is time-consuming and unhelpful for both you and the ARCP panel.
-Further information on curriculum mapping is on our Assessments page.

 No. There are no specific course requirements.
 An ALS course is a very good way to show evidence of many of the capabilities in FPC2 but you will need to underpin this with evidence of dealing with acute mental health issues and with evidence of caring for the sick patient in the workplace.

-No, ARCPs are carried out without the foundation doctor present.
+No, ARCPs are usually carried out without the foundation doctor present.
 The panel will review your e-portfolio and any other notable records (for example, absence records, if applicable), so it is especially important that you provide all the necessary information and evidence in your e-portfolio.
 If the panel awards an outcome 3 or 4 you will be asked to attend after the panel has met and the decision will be explained to you.
 This meeting may occur remotely.

 If you have received an outcome 3 or 4 and you feel the panel have not followed the correct process in deciding your outcome, you have the right to appeal in writing to the postgraduate dean within 10 working days.